jbreeden/curl-spawn/README.md

     header :Accept => 'application/json'     # Set headers (alias: headers)

     content $stdin          # IO object or string to use as the request content.
-                            # Note that this option overwrite the `:in` option
+                            # Note that this option overwrites the `:in` option
                             # from the positional arguments to this method.

     # For debugging, you can print out the generated Curl::Spawn::Args object